 The Department is vigorous in ensuring that all promises are kept by the applicant.
-TDHCA conducts a final inspection during the construction phase to ensure the development is built according to the specifications outlined in the application.
+TDHCA conducts a final inspection near the end of the construction phase to ensure the development is built according to the specifications outlined in the application.
 Any material changes to the application must be approved by the Department.
 In addition, there are several different entities involved with a bond transaction.
 There is a construction lender that is responsible for the financing during construction.
 There is a permanent lender (or bond purchaser) and there is a tax credit investor which is the entity that will be buying the tax credits.
 All three of these entities have a vested financial interest in the development and conduct inspections during the construction of the development.

 How often does the Department monitor Private Activity Bond and Housing Tax Credit developments?